All Episodes

 Correct.

-The uh the bus with uh eighty people and the three flatbed trucks with equipment and supplies that left here on Wednesday evening.
+The bus with 80 people and the three flatbed trucks with equipment and supplies that left here on Wednesday evening, they arrived in Houston at 4 o'clock our time.

-They they staged there at the Astrodome, they got about four hours of sleep, and about an hour ago they went into a briefing session to get their assignments.
+And about an hour ago, they went into a briefing session to get their assignments.

-It's anticipated that they'll be sent into the Biloxi area and the Gulfport region, but that was just what they were anticipating.
+It's anticipated that they'll be sent into the Biloxi area in the Gulfport region, but that was just what they were anticipating.

-As you as you know, the communications between there and here because of cell sites being down and all is just it's not that great.
+As you know, the communications between there and here because of cell sites being down and all is just not that great.

-So uh again, what are the capabilities we're sending in there once they're ultimately in Biloxi and once they're once they're on assignment.
+So again, what are the capabilities we're sending in there once they're ultimately in Biloxi and once they're on assignment?

-Uh there's even three search dogs and and handlers as part of the team that went in there.
+There's even three search dogs and handlers as part of the team that went in there.

 All right, terrific.